lski/lski-events/Readme.md

 # Lski-Events

-A micro events handler (only 3.55kb - 1.30kb gzipped) that behaves like the jQuery event API, where you can add, remove, fire events.
+A micro events handler (only 3.55kb - 1.30kb gzipped) where you can add, remove, fire events against elements or the document.
+It behaves like the jQuery event API (but does not have a dependancy on jQuery).

 Providing features such as: